AlexWorx/ALib-Class-Library/docs/pages/prepro_macros.md

  Preprocessor macro to disable compiler warnings on redefining macros without prior un-defining.

 \def ALIB_WARNINGS_ALLOW_UNSAFE_FUNCTION_OR_VARIABLE
- Preprocessor macro to disable compiler warnings for use of 'unsafe' (depricated) libary functions.
+ Preprocessor macro to disable compiler warnings for use of 'unsafe' (deprecated) library functions.
 Currently used with MSVC 4996 only.

 \def ALIB_WARNINGS_OVERLOAD_VIRTUAL_OFF